 While teachers use data from student assessments daily, several reporting structures exist at ANCS to afford students and families frequent opportunity to reflect upon student performance information in order to grow as learners.
 These structures include:

 • Advisor Progress Reports (grades 6-8) : Approximately halfway through each semester, each student receives a progress report from his or her advisor.
 These reports give feedback (both numerical and narrative) on a student’s performance on the Commitment to Guiding Principles for each class with a summary of strengths and weaknesses provided by the advisor.
-Additionally, advisors will send out a “warning” report between these regular reporting periods for any students in their advisories who have been flagged for academic and/or behavioral concerns.

-• Semester Report Cards: Twice a year in January and May, students and families in all grades receive formal report cards.
+• Semester Progress Reports: Twice a year in January and May, students and families in all grades receive formal report cards.
 The report cards provides academic and related information on a student so that support and attention may be enhanced, maintained, or altered to help the student achieve maximum growth and learning.
 These reports provide a detailed picture of a student’s performance in each subject area or class by featuring a narrative that describes the student’s skills and habits relative to the Commitment to Guiding Principles and Subject-area Objectives for the course.

 • Conferences: In grades K-5, a meeting of teacher and family and, where appropriate, student, takes place twice a year–in the fall and in the spring–to provide a place for further discussion of student progress.
 In grades 6-8, each student leads a conference in the fall with his or her parents/guardians and advisor to reflect upon performance so far in the school year and to set a learning goal for the remainder of the year.
 Another conference is held in the spring to review the student’s progress towards his or her learning goal.